 Typically when an engagement ring is purchased, this decision is made without the other party being present.
 Quite often this is easy to do if the couple has visited a jeweler together and noted their preferences in style and design of the engagement ring.

 When a couple decides that they want to wear matching wedding bands, the choices become a bit more complicated.
-For if the engagement ring is to be worn with the wedding band, the designs of both must complement each other.
+For if the engagement ring is to be worn with it, the designs of both must complement each other.

-This is the logic behind the creation of the traditional engagement ring bridal set: the typical style is a diamond solitaire engagement ring paired with a plain wedding band.
-Another style is the ornate diamond setting for both the engagement and wedding band.
-The drawback with choosing this bridal set is that the wedding band for the groom is not included, however many jewelers can customize a wedding band to match for the groom.
+This is the logic behind the creation of the traditional engagement ring bridal set: the typical style is a diamond solitaire engagement ring paired with a plain band.
+Another style is the ornate diamond setting for both the engagement and the band.
+The drawback with choosing this bridal set is that the ring for the groom is not included, however many jewelers can customize one to match for the groom.

-In addition, couples today have dual band and triple wedding band set options.
+In addition, couples today have dual and triple band set options.
 Naturally, the more elaborate your choice of style and setting the higher your investment in your wedding rings will be.
-Nonetheless, there are many splendid wedding band sets to suit every couple's taste as well as their budget.
+Nonetheless, there are many splendid sets to suit every couple's taste as well as their budget.

 The "triple set" which includes the engagement ring and the wedding bands for the bride and groom is an ideal choice for couples who want all of their rings to be perfectly matched to one another.